How to view and interpret the records of your imports in Plytix

 |This means the import is done.|

-The result identifies how successful an import was processed.
+The result identifies how successfully an import was processed.

 There are four types of results: